 Lymph fluid also carries protein, waste, cellular debris (what’s left after a cell dies), bacteria, viruses, and excess fat that are filtered by the lymphatic system before it’s dumped back into the bloodstream.

 When there’s a problem in your body, like an illness or an infection, your lymph nodes can swell.
 (This usually happens only in one area at a time.)
 It’s a sign that more lymphocytes are in action than usual, trying to kill off germs.

 You may notice this most often in the glands in your neck.
 That’s why your doctor feels the area under your jawbone.
 They’re checking to see if those glands are bigger than usual or tender.

 Many things can make your lymph nodes swell.
-It might be something like a cold or the flu, an ear infection, or an abscessed tooth.
-Much less often, it can be a sign of something more serious, like tuberculosis or cancer.
+Any infection can trigger it, including a cold or the flu, an ear infection, STDs (usually inguinal), shingles, tuberculosis, or an abscessed tooth.
+Rarely a vaccine can cause swollen lymph nodes on the side of the vaccination.
+Much less often, it can be a sign of something more serious, like cancer.